YuLab-SMU/ggtreeExtra/README.md

 ‘ggtreeExtra’ extends the method for mapping and visualizing associated data on phylogenetic tree using ‘ggtree’.
-These associated data can be mapped to circular layout, fan layout, or other layout tree built by ‘ggtree’ with the grammar of ‘ggplot2’.
+These associated data can be presented on the external panels to circular layout, fan layout, or other rectangular layout tree built by ‘ggtree’ with the grammar of ‘ggplot2’.

 # :writing\_hand: Author